 Do I get a copy of the image file?

 Yes.
-Unlike a lot of artwork photographers who try to cling on to their files for dear life, we make sure to send you a high resolution copy of the finished artwork image, as well as keeping a copy on our server and a backup on our cloud storage.
+Once complete, we make sure to send you a high resolution copy of the finished artwork image, as well as keeping a copy on our server and a backup on our cloud storage.

 Can I get a proof print of my artwork?